alex-karpenko/psql-query-exporter/README.md

                       # possible values are: disable, prefer, require, verify-ca and verify-full
     ssl_rootcert: ""  # path to additional root (CA) certificates file
                       # should be in PEM format and may contain more than one certificate
+    ssl_cert: ""      # path to client certificates and key files
+    ssl_key: ""       # should be in PEM format
+                        # may be overridden by source config
     scrape_interval: 30m  # scrape interval for all DBs/queries of the source, optional,
                           # overrides value from the default section,
                           # can be overridden in DB/query section